jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 The `sqlalchemy-starrocks` dialect integrates with Alembic to support autogeneration of schema migrations.
 When you run `alembic revision --autogenerate`, it will compare both the table-level and column-level `starrocks_` options against the database and generate the appropriate DDL.

 Note that changes to non-alterable attributes like `ENGINE`, `table type`, or `partitioning` will be detected, but will raise an error to prevent generating an unsupported migration.
+Additionally, changing a column’s aggregation type is not supported by StarRocks; autogenerate will detect differences and raise an error instead of producing DDL.

+### Limitations

+- **`AUTO_INCREMENT`**: Currently, the reflection process does not detect the `AUTO_INCREMENT` property on columns.
+This is because this information is not available in a structured way from `information_schema.columns` or `SHOW FULL COLUMNS`.
+While it is present in the output of `SHOW CREATE TABLE`, parsing this is not yet implemented.
+Therefore, Alembic's `autogenerate` will not be able to detect or generate migrations for `AUTO_INCREMENT` columns.